Deliverance: Soundtrack and copyright dispute

 The film's soundtrack brought new attention to the musical work "Dueling Banjos", which had been recorded numerous times since 1955.
 Only Eric Weissberg and Steve Mandel were originally credited for the piece.
 The onscreen credits state that the song is an arrangement of the song "Feudin' Banjos", showing Combine Music Corp as the copyright owner.
 Songwriter and producer Arthur "Guitar Boogie" Smith, who had written "Feudin' Banjos" in 1955, and recorded it with five-string banjo player Don Reno, filed a lawsuit for songwriting credit and a percentage of royalties.
 He was awarded both in a landmark copyright infringement case.
 Smith asked Warner Bros. to include his name on the official soundtrack listing, but reportedly asked to be omitted from the film credits because he found the film offensive.

+Joe Boyd, who was producing the music for the movie Deliverance, offered "Duelling Banjos" to Bill Keith, but as Bill was travelling in Europe and wanted to visit a girl in Ireland, he turned it down suggesting Eric Weissberg instead.

 No credit was given for the film score.
 The film has a number of sparse, brooding passages of music scattered throughout, including several played on a synthesizer.
 Some prints of the movie omit much of this extra music.

 Boorman was given a gold record for the "Dueling Banjos" hit single; this was later stolen from his house by the Dublin gangster Martin Cahill.
 Boorman recreated this scene in The General (1998), his biographical film about Cahill.